inveniosoftware/docs-invenio-rdm/docs/maintenance/newcomers.md

 ### Development iterations

 We run **iterations ranging from 3-5 weeks** which are usually aligned with calendar months.
-Each iteration produces are new release.
+Each iteration produces a new release.
 We use a sprint board to keep track of the current iteration.
-The current board is linked from https://inveniosoftware.org/products/rdm/#status.
+The current board is linked from the [product status page](https://inveniosoftware.org/products/rdm/#status).

 We use a [product roadmap](https://github.com/inveniosoftware/product-rdm/milestones?direction=asc&sort=due_date&state=open) in GitHub to keep track of high-level features.